Dean998/feature-flags/README.md

 In order to develop this API i aim to split up the development within 5 steps in order to complete it within 3 hours.

-- Research into feature flags and the based way to handle the issue.
+- Research into feature flags and the best way to handle the issue.
 - Build a basic express application before building the API and functions
-- Building functions inorder to see if a user fufills the criteria
+- Building functions inorder to see if a user fufills the criteria set within `features.json`
 - Building Tests and Testing using JEST

 # Assumptions